Donald Trump kicks off 2024 race with stops in early voting states - ExBulletin

 Donald Trump kicks off 2024 race with stops in early voting states

-COLUMBIA, SC (AP) Former President Donald Trump is set to kick off his 2024 White House bid on Saturday with visits to two early voting states, his first campaign events since announcing his last run more than two months.
+COLUMBIA, South Carolina Former President Donald Trump is set to launch his 2024 White House bid on Saturday with visits to two early voting states, his first campaign events since announcing his last run more than a year ago. two months.

-Trump will be the keynote speaker at New Hampshire’s annual GOP meeting before heading to Columbia, South Carolina, where he is expected to introduce his state leadership team.
-New Hampshire and South Carolina hold two of the top three party nominating contests, giving them enormous power in selecting the candidate.
+Trump will be the keynote speaker at the New Hampshire GOP annual meeting before heading to Columbia, South Carolina, where he is expected to introduce his state leadership team.
+New Hampshire and South Carolina hold two of the party’s first three nominating contests, giving them enormous power in selecting the candidate.

 Trump and his allies are hoping events will provide a show of strength behind the former president after a slow start to the campaign that left many questioning his commitment to run again.
 In recent weeks, his supporters have reached out to political operatives and elected officials to enlist Trump’s support at a critical time when other Republicans are plotting their own expected challenges.

-While Trump remains the only declared presidential candidate for 2024, potential challengers including Florida Governor Ron DeSantis, former Vice President Mike Pence and former South Carolina Governor Nikki Haley, who served as an ambassador for Trump at the United Nations, should launch their campaign.
+While Trump remains the only declared 2024 presidential candidate, potential challengers including Florida Governor Ron DeSantis, former Vice President Mike Pence and former South Carolina Governor Nikki Haley, who was the Trump’s ambassador to the United Nations, are expected to launch their campaign.
 In the coming months.

-President Donald Trump gestures as he arrives to speak at a rally on January 6, 2021 in Washington, D.C.
-(AP Photo/Jacquelyn Martin, File)

 Some said it was too early to make endorsements more than a year from the primary ballot or they were waiting to see who else would enter the race.
 Others said it was time for the party to move on from Trump and move on to a new generation of leaders.

-Republican State Rep. RJ May, vice chairman of the South Carolina state House Freedom Caucus, said he was not going to attend the Trumps event because he was focused on the fight legislative groups with the GOP caucus.
+Republican State Rep. RJ May, vice-chairman of the House Freedom Caucus in South Carolina, said he was not going to attend Trump’s event because he was focused on the legislative fight of this group with the GOP caucus.
 He indicated that he was open to other candidates for the 2024 race.

 Dave Wilson, president of the conservative Christian family nonprofit Palmetto, said some conservative voters may be concerned about Trump’s recent comments that Republicans who oppose abortion without exceptions cost the party in November elections.

-Acknowledging that Trump did phenomenal things as president, like winning a conservative majority on the U.S. Supreme Court, Wilson said GOP voters in South Carolina may be looking for a candidate who could be the flag not only for the time being, but also to create continued momentum across America. conservatism for the next few decades.
+Acknowledging that Trump “did phenomenal things as president,” such as securing a conservative majority on the U.S. Supreme Court, Wilson said GOP voters in South Carolina may be looking for “a candidate who can be the standard bearer not just for now, but for building ongoing momentum across America for conservatism for decades to come.

-But Gerri McDaniel, who worked on the Trumps 2016 campaign and who will attend Saturday’s event, dismissed the idea that voters were ready to quit the former president.
+But Gerri McDaniel, who worked on Trump’s 2016 campaign and who will attend Saturday’s event, dismissed the idea that voters were ready to quit the former president.

 The South Carolina event, in a government building surrounded by elected officials, is in some ways off-brand for a former reality TV star who typically favors large gatherings and has tried to cultivate an outward image.
 But the reality is that Trump is a former president looking to reclaim the White House by comparing his tenure to the current administration.